UniverseProject/data-service/README.md

 ## Use in your projects

-You can find the artefact on [Jitpack](https://jitpack.io/#UniverseProject/DataService).
+You can find the artifact on [Jitpack](https://jitpack.io/#UniverseProject/DataService).
 Use the version you prefer by following the tutorial on jitpack.

 For example, if I want the artefact at the commit `0123456789`, I need to declare :